 The Art Studio

 This story takes place in the mid-1980s.
 It involves a conversation and an incident that I experienced at work.
 Back then I worked at an art studio part time and attended college full time.
-The art studio sold art supplies and paintings and offered custom framing.
-We waited on customers in the front and assembled framing orders in the work area in the back.
+The art studio sold art supplies, oil paintings, and prints.
+It also offered ready-made picture frames and custom framing.
+My co-workers and I waited on customers in the front of the building and assembled framing orders in the work area in the back.
 Usually there were at least two employees on duty.
 One of us would manage the front while the other worked in the back.
 If things got busy up front, a button could be pushed to notify the other employee that their assistance was needed up front.
 Pushing the button set off an obnoxious buzzer in the back.
 It definitely got your attention.
 There were times when both employees worked on framing orders in the back.
 For those moments, the front door was rigged with a screeching doorbell alarm, so we could know if a customer came in.
 It was loud and easily heard in the back.
 On the day in question, I was working in the back; and my friend David was working the front.

 As I worked framing a picture, I chatted with my friend Christine who had stopped by for a visit.
 It was nice to have company because the work area was in a warehouse, and it got lonely back there.
 At some point the conversation turned to God.
-Christine knew I wasn’t a Christian and was kindly questioning me about it.
+Christine knew I didn’t believe in Him, and she was kindly questioning me about it.
 She and her mother often talked to me about God.
 Her mother also worked at the art studio and that was how I met Christine.
 They took my need for salvation seriously.
-Her mother often shared the gospel with me and would tell me her whole church was praying for me.
+Her mother would tell me that their whole church was praying for me.
 Back then it puzzled me why they cared so much, but now I get it.

 In the front I was met by a man who appeared to be in his sixties.
 He was holding a large, plain, thin board.
 He said he needed a frame for his picture.
 He turned the board around.
 It was not plain on the other side.
-It was a three-quarter length picture of Jesus.
+On the other side was a mounted print of an Old Masters styled oil painting of Jesus.
 Yup.
 Jesus!
 I stood face to face with a representation of the Son of God.
 He had just “walked” in the front door!
 Though it wasn’t actually Jesus in the flesh, I was stunned.
-What were the chances that this picture would come in the front door right after Christine asked her question?
+What were the chances that this picture of Jesus would come in the front door right after Christine asked her question?
 The odds were not lost on me.

-Why not you ask?
-From a personal perspective, I didn’t know.
-Sure it was pretty amazing, but I remained in disbelief.
+Why not you might ask?
+From a personal perspective, I don’t know.
+It was amazing and shocking, but I remained in disbelief.
 It wasn’t because I was completely opposed to the idea.
 There was a part of me that was seeking God even though I didn’t believe he existed.
 From a biblical perspective, I would say that God had something else in mind for me.
 The moment of my salvation was not to be that afternoon.
 That would come later.

 When I look back on that day I do so with great affection.
 I know my sovereign Lord was at work.
 I don’t believe in coincidences in the sense that things happen by chance.
 All things are in his hands.
 I’m not sure why he did it, but I love to tell the story.
-I like to say that the fact that the picture was just a little bit too small is metaphor for how close I was to salvation: so close to the way of salvation, but missing it.
+I like to say that the fact that the picture was just a little bit too small is like metaphor for how close I was to salvation – so close to the way of salvation – but not there yet.
 I also think about how I knelt down before the picture of Jesus to measure it.
 There I was, the atheistic skeptic, kneeling down before a picture of my future Lord and Savior.
 (No idolatry meant here.)
 A position that is used to show humility and worship meant nothing of the sort at the time, but it certainly would some day.
-There’s some irony there that makes me think fondly of my Lord and ever thankful for the change He wrought in me.
+There’s some amusing irony there that makes me feel loved and so thankful for the change God wrought in me.

 I pray you know the power of the resurrection of Jesus Christ and have a holy and blessed Resurrection Day!